Tomodoro/transmission-lever/README.md

 > This command does not clean up empty directories,
 > this is because the program is using the RPC to move torrent data
 > and it does not have permissions over the filesystem in all use cases.
+>
+> Hooking the command `find /path/to/Downloads -type d -empty -delete` to a script
+> triggered by added|done|done_seeding of a torrent does the trick.

 ### Tags